fasiha/rosetta-cryptopals/README.md

 So.

-So, Mr Rust-Zero-Cost-Abstractions-Systems-Programming-Language.
+So, M. Rust-Zero-Cost-Abstractions-Systems-Programming-Language.
 Let me feel the fiber of your fabric.
 Show me the codegen.
 If I can enjoy C-grade x64 binaries with near-ML-grade expressivity, the gods will have been too kind.

 With that by way of explanation—I’ve embedded C ports of core functions in my Rust project.
 These C functions are built and tested by Rust.
 I followed the instructions accompanying the [gcc-rs](https://github.com/alexcrichton/gcc-rs#using-gcc-rs) crate: `cryptobasics/build.rs` and `cryptobasics/src/c_hex2bytes.rs` comprise wrapper support infrastructure to the C code, which lives in `cryptobasics/src/hex2bytes.c`:
 ```cpp